sarigiannidis/data-factory/README.md

 While it may work with previous versions, this has not been tested.

 This tool has been tested on Windows 10, and depends on the 2017 version of SQLLocalDB.
 You can download this [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads-free-trial).
 If you click on "Download Media" you will be given the option to only download SQLLocalDB.

+## Licensing
+data-factory is open source.
+The code is published on [github](https://github.com/sarigiannidis/data-factory) under the [MIT license](https://github.com/sarigiannidis/data-factory/blob/master/LICENSE).

+The Xeger code in ```Df.Stochastic.Fare``` has been copied from [Fare](https://github.com/moodmosaic/Fare) by [moodmosaic](https://github.com/moodmosaic/) - many thanks to [moodmosaic](https://github.com/moodmosaic/) for maintaining such a great port.
+Most -but not all!- of [Fare](https://github.com/moodmosaic/Fare) is covered by an MIT license.
+Please review the licenses there if you are considering incorporating any impacted part of the data-factory into your project.

+The data-factory project also depends on numerous NuGet packages which all come with their own licenses.
+Please run the command ```Get-Package``` in the Package Manager Console in Visual Studio to view an extensive and current list of referenced packages.

+A good developer always reviews their licenses.